supermarsx/autogithubpullmerge/readme.md

 repositories accumulate excessive pull requests or branches.
 The dispatcher runs on a dedicated thread so hooks do not block polling.
 See the Hooks section in `docs/notifications.md` for the full payload format and available events.

+## MCP Server

+Set `--mcp-server` (or `mcp.enabled: true` in configuration) to start a JSON-RPC server that speaks the Model Context Protocol alongside the interactive TUI.
+The listener runs on a background thread so automations can query repositories, pull requests, and branches or trigger merges and branch deletions without blocking the UI.
+Adjust the bind address, port, backlog, and client budget with `--mcp-server-bind`, `--mcp-server-port`, `--mcp-server-backlog`, and `--mcp-server-max-clients` (or the matching keys under the `mcp` configuration section).
+Enable `--mcp-caddy-window` to show a dedicated sidecar panel that streams MCP requests and responses in real time.

 ## API Key Options